 This is a follow up story for 513 Kicks.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hey everyone!
 I’m Chris Casseday, the Founder of 513 Kicks, an online-only sneaker shop.
 I specialize in providing 100% authentic, collectible athletic sneakers from brands like Nike, Air Jordan, Adidas, and more.
 Although everyone needs shoes, most of my business comes from sneaker collectors who have several (sometimes hundreds) of pairs in their closet, and they’re searching for a specific pair to add to their collection.